tamberg/fhnw-idb/introduction/CircuitPython/README.md

 2. Check that the [Feather nRF52840 Express](https://circuitpython.org/board/feather_nrf52840_express/) is connected via USB to your computer.

+3. Check that you see the drive `CIRCUITPY` drive on your desktop.

+**You are now ready for CircuitPython Programming**.

+If you don't see the `CIRCUITPY` drive, you have to install the firmware yourself, but this should be optional:

-3. [Get the firmware](https://circuitpython.org/board/feather_nrf52840_express/) for the Feather nRF52840 Express.
+1. [Get the firmware](https://circuitpython.org/board/feather_nrf52840_express/) for the Feather nRF52840 Express.
 Choose the latest stable firmware release.
 If your are still using Windows 7, install the [drivers](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython#windows-7-drivers-2977910-9).
 No additional drivers are needed for Mac, Linux or Windows 10.

-4. [Start the bootloader mode](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython#start-the-uf2-bootloader-2977081-13) to be able to copy the firmware onto the microprocessor.
+2. [Start the bootloader mode](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython#start-the-uf2-bootloader-2977081-13) to be able to copy the firmware onto the microprocessor.
 Sometimes it takes a few tries.

-5. Drag the firmware file to the boot drive `FEATHERBOOT`.
+3. Drag the firmware file to the boot drive `FEATHERBOOT`.
 The Boot Drive will automatically ejected and restarted as new drive called `CIRCUITPY`.

-**You are now ready for CircuitPython Programming**.

 ## Interacting with nRF52840